Revisiting the Generalization Problem of Low-level Vision Models Through the Lens of Image Deraining

 \subsubsection{Rain streaks synthesis.}

-Since it is hard to collect a large number of real-world rainy/clean image pairs, we follow the previous deraining works \cite{garg2006photorealistic,fu2017removing} to synthesize rainy images for research.
-We use two kinds of rain streaks for training and testing, separately.
-For training, we use the computational model \footnote{The re-implementation of the PhotoShop rain streaks synthesis method.
-Please refer to \href{https://www.photoshopessentials.com/photo-effects/photoshop-weather-effects-rain/}{this link}.} to render the streaks left on the image by raindrops of varying sizes, densities, falling speeds, and directions.
-This model allows us to sample rain streaks from different distributions.
-We adopt three rain image ranges for training, where different ranges may lead to different generalization effects, see \figurename~\ref{fig:data} (b) for a convenient visualization and Tab. \ref{tab:rain} for the detailed settings.
-For testing, we use the synthetic rain patterns in \cite{yang2017deep}.
-Although the rain streaks are visually similar to humans, they still pose a huge generalization challenge to existing models.
+Since collecting real-world rainy/clean image pairs is difficult, we follow standard practice \cite{garg2006photorealistic,fu2017removing} and synthesize our data.
+To properly evaluate generalization, we deliberately use different rain synthesis methods for training and testing.
+For training, we use a computational model\footnote{The re-implementation of the PhotoShop rain streaks synthesis method.
+Please refer to \href{https://www.photoshopessentials.com/photo-effects/photoshop-weather-effects-rain/}{this link}.} to generate diverse rain streaks by varying their size, density, speed, and direction.
+We create three distinct rain distributions for training to analyze their effect on generalization, as visualized in \figurename~\ref{fig:data} (b) and detailed in Tab. \ref{tab:rain}.
+For testing, we use a different set of synthetic rain patterns from \cite{yang2017deep}.
+Although the training and testing rain streaks look similar to humans, their underlying distributional shift presents a significant generalization challenge for the models.